 Paris's 14th arrondissement has never been a destination for visiting drinkers in the way that Saint-Germain or the Marais attract itineraries.
 That relative obscurity is precisely what defines the drinking culture along Rue Daguerre, a pedestrianised market street where regulars outnumber first-timers and where a wine bar earns its place through consistency rather than concept.
 Le Petit Sommelier Daguerre operates inside that tradition: a cosy, low-theatrics room that reads less as a venue and more as a neighbourhood fixture.

-The Rue Daguerre bar is the satellite operation of Le Petit Sommelier, a wine bistro positioned roughly five minutes on foot toward Montparnasse.
+Le Petit Sommelier Daguerre is a bar at 39 Rue Daguerre in Paris's 14th arrondissement, with a recommended reservation policy and a price tier of about $50 per person.
 The relationship between a parent wine bistro and a smaller annex is a recognisable format in Paris, where a well-regarded cellar or a trusted sommelier operation creates a more casual, walk-in-friendly outpost nearby.
 The logic is sound: the sourcing relationships and wine knowledge of the parent flow through, while the physical format stays intimate enough to support the kind of slow glass-by-glass drinking that wine bars at this scale do leading.

 Arriving from either end of Rue Daguerre, the street itself does some of the atmospheric work.
 The pedestrianised strip retains the character of a working Parisian market lane: fromageries, boulangeries, and a pace of foot traffic that slows naturally toward evening.
 By the time you reach number 39, the transition from street to interior requires no adjustment in register.
 The room is described as cosy, which in Parisian wine bar terms signals a particular set of conditions: close-set tables, a short counter, natural materials, and a ceiling height that keeps conversation at the table rather than projecting it across the room.